 Paris in a Day: the Ultimate Walking Itinerary

 Paris is always a good idea…that’s the mantra, right?
-It is also one of those classic European cities that you can spend days exploring.
-From the famed museums like the Louvre to stunning Versailles outside of the city limits, there are countless stops to make and buildings to discover.
-However, a lot of us don't have time to see every inch of Paris across many days.
+It is also one of those classic European cities that you can spend forever exploring.
+From the famed museums like the Louvre to stunning Versailles outside of the city limits, there are countless stops to make and buildings to discover over many days.
+However, a lot of us don't have time to see every inch of Paris.
 Paris is not only a sightseeing city, it's also a common layover destination which means the time you may have to to experience what Paris has to offer can be very limited.
 I believe that even with a few short hours, you can make the most of your time in any city if you have a plan and you’re willing to commit to exploring from the early morning to late at night.
 After visiting Paris twice on short timelines, the most recent being just over 24 hours, I compiled what I believe to be the ultimate guide to hitting all the major spots in Paris in one day.
 It involves A LOT of walking (close to 12 miles to be exact) but it is split up into smaller sections that are more manageable.
 Plus, you'll be able to each more baguettes and crepes with those calories you've burned!
 Read ahead for the perfect one day travel itinerary for Paris.